askbuddie/vulnerabilities/README.md

 ### HTTP Request Smuggling

-HTTP Request Smuggling is technique for interfering the way a website processes sequences of HTTP requests that are received from one or morw users.
+HTTP Request Smuggling is technique for interfering the way a website processes sequences of HTTP requests from front end servers (usually from loadbalancers or reverse proxies) to back end servers.
+When an attacker manages to send ambigious request to the server utilising this similar architecture resulting in the different interpretation of the same request by front end and back end, then this vulnerability arises.
+It usually happens on clear text versions of HTTP.
-It is only possible on POST Method.

 ----